jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

     (a) within the territorial sea; or
     (b) within the exclusive economic zone; or
     (c) on or above the continental shelf
-  - **permitted prospecting, exploration, or mining activity** means an activity authorised under a prospecting, exploration, or mining permit
+  - **permitted prospecting, exploration, or mining activity** means an activity authorised under— (a) a prospecting, exploration, or mining permit; or (b) an existing privilege
   - **specified non-interference zone** means a zone specified by the chief executive in accordance with section 101B(6) to (8)
   - **structure** —
     (a) means any fixed, moveable, or floating structure or installation; and